 Q: How do you deal with doubt in your work?

 A: I accept that what I produce today will be rubbish.
 And my goal is to create something a tiny bit better than yesterday’s rubbish.
 After three years, I might even make something good.

 Q: What are the advantages and disadvantages of being your height

-A: I’m short for a man, like really short.
-But if I’m ever in a Jason Bourne situation, where I need to disappear in a crowd of people, I’m golden.
+A: I’m short for a man.
+But if I’m ever in a Jason Bourne situation, where I need to disappear in a crowd, I’m golden.